 - The Lull is 10” tall and features three separate foam layers.

 - The Casper is 10” tall and features four separate foam layers.

 - While both mattresses have memory foam, the Lull has this memory foam on top.
 Because of this, you have more of that slow, sinking-in feeling with the Lull.

 - Both mattresses have thin, soft covers that don’t affect the feel of the mattresses too much.

 - The Casper has zoned support, while the Lull does not.
-The zoned support helps the heavier parts of your body feel supported while keeping the rest of the mattress soft for good pressure relief.
+The zoned support helps the heavier parts of the body feel supported while keeping the rest of the mattress soft for good pressure relief.

 For me, the Casper was the softer of the two mattresses.
 The Lull felt like a 7 out of 10 on a firmness scale, and the Casper felt like a 6 out of 10.
-The Lull has a soft top layer but a firm layer right beneath that.
-This adds a bit of firmness to the mattress overall.
+The Lull has a soft top layer but a firm layer right beneath that, which adds a bit of firmness to the mattress overall.
 The two top layers of the Casper are both quite soft, so it has a softer feel overall.
 They both relieved pressure well when I was on my side.
 However, because it’s a softer mattress, the Casper felt a bit better in this position.

-Watch the two videos below to see the firmness and feel differences between the Lull and Casper.
+People can watch the two videos below to see the firmness and feel differences between the Lull and Casper.

 Motion Isolation Differences